microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ## {14.
 Again}

 What if the other player is holding down _their_ (A) button?
-Let's add code to that event that reverses the whammy.
+Let's add code that reverses the whammy.

 - :mouse pointer: Right click on the ``||logic(noclick):if||`` statement and when the dropdown menu appears, select **Duplicate**.